Here is information on supplementary materials that are available for two of Grey Larsen’s books.

 The Toolbox Exercises for Finger Coordination (available as downloadable PDF and MP3s or physical book with downloadable MP3s) is comprised of written transcriptions and audio recordings of 38 exercises for tin whistle, composed and performed by Grey.
 It also includes introductory and explanatory text.

 The ability to move various combinations of fingers in precise coordination and synchronization is essential for good whistle playing.
 This ability involves not only combinations of fingers of one hand or the other, but often fingers of both hands.
 If you are a beginner, gaining these skills may seem daunting to you, but with time and with practice such coordination and dexterity can become second nature.
 If you are an intermediate player, you may wish to use these exercises to improve your finger coordination skills.

 The recordings feature a metronome click in the left channel and tin whistle in the right channel.
 Using your left-right balance control, you may control the relative loudness of these two elements, or eliminate either element altogether.

-The Toolbox Tune Collection (available as downloadable PDF and MP3s and physical book with audio files) is comprised of complete transcriptions and audio recordings of the 18 traditional Irish tunes that are only referred to and excerpted in Grey’s book The Essential Tin Whistle Toolbox.
+The Toolbox Tune Collection (available as downloadable PDF and MP3s or physical book with downloadable MP3s) is comprised of complete transcriptions and audio recordings of the 18 traditional Irish tunes that are only referred to and excerpted in Grey’s book The Essential Tin Whistle Toolbox.
 It also includes introductory and explanatory text.
 The transcriptions include Grey’s suggested ornamentation and breathing places.
 The recordings are of Grey playing the tunes, as notated in the transcriptions, on tin whistle.